tombh/peas/README.md

 #Installation
-There is a universal installation script at `contrib/bootstrap.sh`, it can be run directly on most vanilla *nix systems with root access with;
+There is a universal installation script at `contrib/bootstrap.sh`, it can be run directly on most vanilla *nix systems with root access;

     curl -sSL https://raw.githubusercontent.com/tombh/peas/master/contrib/bootstrap.sh | sh

 It works on recent versions of Ubuntu, Debian (>=8), Fedora, Centos and Redhat.
 It uses [pacapt](https://github.com/icy/pacapt) to install the OS's native Docker package (ensuring Docker is managed by an init system).
-It then runs `contrib/peas-dind/run.sh` to intall the Peas image itself, with a restart policy of 'always', ensuring that Peas starts at boot.
+It then runs `contrib/peas-dind/run.sh` to install the Peas image itself, with a restart policy of 'always', ensuring that Peas starts at boot.

 **Local development environment**